JSn1nj4/ElliotDerhay.com/README.md

 - Link public storage: `php artisan storage:link`
 - _Optionally_, seed dev data: `php artisan db:seed --seeder=DemoSeeder`

+---

 ### _A Note about caching_

 This project's `.env` uses the `file` cache store.
 But Laravel 11.x's default cache store is `database`.
 Feel free to change this or comment it out to use the default.

+### _A note on the `ImageService`_

+There are a couple of helpers used around the project (`assets_url()` and `image_url()`) that hook into the `App\Services\ImageService` class.
+This exists to:

+- allow permanent image storage to live on another `disk`
+- *Still* provide fast load times for images by "caching" them on the same disk as the application at first request

+The ENV var `IMAGE_SERVICE_REMOTE_DISK` lets you choose where to look for downloadable assets.
+It defaults to a local disk to ensure these features work as intended after cloning.

 ---